🇪🇸🇺🇸

 Pedagogical adaptation

 Yes.
 Leneo is configured for each institution’s context.
-Feedback language, assessment criteria, and level of demand follow what each teacher or centre sets, so it applies from primary to higher education.
+Feedback language, assessment criteria, and level of demand follow what each teacher or centre sets, so it applies equally in primary, secondary, or higher education.
+See use cases for concrete examples.

 Yes.
 Leneo is configured with the criteria, rubrics, and pedagogical approach defined by your institution.
 The AI always assesses against the parameters you set—not generic preset criteria.

-Leneo works with the content and criteria your institution provides, so it is not tied to a fixed national curriculum.
-If you define learning objectives in Spanish (or another language) aligned with your region, Leneo assesses within that frame.
+Leneo works with the content and criteria your institution provides, so it is not tied to a fixed curriculum.
+If the teacher defines learning objectives in Spanish and aligned with their region or country’s curriculum, Leneo assesses within that frame.
+If you have questions about your specific case, write to us and we will confirm.

-Leneo can assess text, essays, attachments, quiz answers, forum posts, and other common formats in digital learning environments.
+Leneo can assess texts, essays, attachments, quiz answers, forum participation, and other common formats in digital learning environments.

 Yes.
 Leneo analyses content and how well the activity criteria are met—not only surface form.
-If spelling is in your rubric, it will be assessed; if not, it is not penalised by default.
-You decide what is assessed.
+If spelling and written expression are criteria in your rubric, it will assess them.
+If not, it will not penalise them automatically.
+You decide what is assessed and what is not.

 Yes, if you configure it that way.
-You can set educational level and tone so Leneo adapts feedback language to your cohort.
+You can set educational level and tone so Leneo adapts feedback language to your specific students.

 Technical integration